charleshouston/ion-channel-ABC/README.rst

    support to be able to run the example notebooks, e.g. ``conda create -n ionchannelABC python=3 jupyter``.
 Do not install the myokit or pyabc libraries at this stage.
 #.
 Make a local clone of the pyabc library.
-Use of this library has been tested
-   with version 0.9.2, at time of writing version is 0.9.4 with no breaking changes but YMMV.
-Apply the patch in this repository (``pyabc.patch``) to your local pyabc repository, e.g.
+Apply the patch in this repository
-   ``git apply pyabc.patch``.
-This patch changes the first step in the ABC algorithm by rejecting initial prior samples with infinite distance, and provides a small fix to catch a possible error if using adaptive paticle population sizes.
+   (``pyabc.patch``) to your local pyabc repository, e.g.  ``git apply pyabc.patch``.
+This patch makes a couple small changes to the pyabc library necessary for ionchannelABC to work (changes the first step in the ABC algorithm by rejecting initial prior samples with infinite distance, and provides a small fix to catch a possible error if using adaptive paticle population sizes).
 #.
 Activate the previously created miniconda environment, e.g. ``conda activate
    ionchannelABC``.
 #.
 Install local patched version of pyabc by navigating to the repository and